Home > Mortgages > The Average FICO Credit Score For Approved And Denied Mortgage Loans

 Capillaries in my brain began exploding as I wondered why my tenants didn’t pay their final electricity bill, why the utility company didn’t send me the bill, and how an $8 bill could crush my credit score from 790 to 680.
 The plan was to refinance my primary home mortgage before quitting my job while I still had a W2 paycheck, otherwise, there would be no way I could pass the gauntlet.

 Not one to do nothing, I took to social media and contacted Pacific Gas & Electric through Twitter to highlight my grievances.
-They responded instantaneously to my request thanks to this post and issued a “Clear Credit Letter” to my bank to remove the penalty.
+They responded instantaneously to my request and issued a “Clear Credit Letter” to my bank to remove the penalty.
 After another 10 days of waiting, my bank finally gave me the confirmation they could proceed.
 Talk about torture!

 Refinancing a mortgage with a traditional bank is even tougher than I initially thought.
 Before you proceed, take a guess at what the average credit score is for rejected mortgage loans.
 650?
 675?
 700?
-I think you’ll be amazed.
+I think you'll be amazed at how tight mortgage standards are still in 2023.

 Getting denied a refinance or a new mortgage loan with a 729 credit score is like: